RKeyIT/MyHelloWorld/README_ActiveQuests.md

 **Quest 5**

+    1. HOT re-QUEST**
+            payDay() and payday must be reworked!
+            this is wrong work.

+            This must accept only numbers in 1-28
+            This can't accept any more than 2 symbols of date.

+                ...subs...
+            Payday can be installed only in 1-28 or installed on first day of each month. if (something) {install on 1-28 values} else {install 1}

-    1.  was finded bugs with payDay input.
+    2. Was finded bugs with payDay input.
 If into input place number like 28 and higher calculater will be wrong work.
 It's returns negative number of day lefts to payday.

+        !!!
+        may be do it like list and fix 1 and 2 quests by one?
+        !!!

-    2. Input payDay must accept only numbers 1-28
+    3. Input payDay must accept only numbers 1-28

         2.1     Develop new conception for days of PayDay How that can be correct?